GlorYouth/seal-flow/README.md

 }
 ```

-### Key Management with Providers
+### Simplified Key Management with Key Wrappers

-For more robust and decoupled key management, `seal-flow` introduces the `SymmetricKeyProvider` and `AsymmetricKeyProvider` traits.
-Instead of manually fetching a key from a store, you can implement these traits to let the decryptor automatically look up the correct key.

-This is especially useful for integrating with a Key Management Service (KMS), a database, or other centralized configuration systems.

-Here's how to use a provider:
+`seal-flow` uses strongly-typed key wrappers like `SymmetricKey` and `AsymmetricPrivateKey` to improve security and prevent key misuse.
+Instead of passing raw bytes, you pass these wrapper types.

+For decryption, there are two primary methods to supply a key:

+1.  `with_key(key: K)`: This is the simplest method. `K` is a key wrapper struct (e.g., `SymmetricKey`).
+This method infers the cryptographic algorithm from the ciphertext header, providing a streamlined and secure default.
+It will automatically parse the header, select the right algorithm, and then attempt decryption.
+This is the recommended approach for most use cases.

+2.  `with_typed_key<A>(key: A::Key)`: This method is for advanced scenarios where you want to explicitly specify which cryptographic algorithm `A` to use, overriding what's in the header. `A::Key` is the concrete key type from `seal-crypto` (e.g., `aes_gcm::Key`).
+This can be useful for legacy systems or custom protocols where the header might not be trusted or available.

+Here's an example of the recommended `with_key` approach:

 ```rust
 use seal_flow::prelude::*;